907sjl/referrals-bokeh/README.md

 In this example the DataFrame with the measurement data for all clinics is added by reference into a template variable named *clinics*.
 The DataFrame is then accessible within the Jinja2 template.

+## HTML Layer
+Bokeh uses Jinja2 templates to inject HTML content dynamically into an HTTP response message.
+A Bokeh visual is sent as configuration data that is used by the BokehJS library in the client browser.
+BokehJS opens a websocket to the Python server app to collect data while the page renders.
+The BokehJS library is a Javascript library that is linked within the Jinja2 template and sent as part of the HTML page.
+Bokeh applications can also use Jinja2 directly to either: use data on the server to dynamically construct HTML structures, or inject data into the HTML content to be rendered normally by the browser.

+This example project uses all of these techniques to visualize data.
+The HTML layer is a collection of HTML template files with embedded Jinja2 instructions.
+Each page in the report has an individual HTML template.
+The templates are all similar boilerplates with different visual layouts.
+The templates use a collection of visualization techniques to render data or allow viewers to select a clinic.

+### Embedded Bokeh Visuals